Lailasheriff/Library-Management-Console-App/README.md

 - Username: root
 - Password: your password
 - Database: library_db
-these values are defined in the .env file

 #### Application usage
 while app is running open a new terminal and run the following: